diffix/reference/docs/lcf.md

 LCF is defined by three parameters:

-1. `lower`: The absolute lower bound of the noisy threshold
+1. `always_suppress_upper_bound`: The upper bound of distinct AIDs at which buckets will always be suppressed
 2. `mean`: The mean value of the normal distribution used to set the noisy threshold
 3. `sd`: The standard deviation of the normal distribution

-I suggest that `lower` always be a real number like 1.5, not an integer.
-This way we avoid the question of whether it is 'less than', 'greater than', 'less than or equal', etc. I for one can never remember which it is...

-It must not be possible to configure a value of `lower` such that a bucket with one distinct AID is not suppressed.
+It must not be possible to configure a value of `always_suppress_upper_bound` such that a bucket with one distinct AID is not suppressed.

 ### Algorithm